gem/oq-engine/doc/installing/slurm.md

 This section is for the administrators of the SLURM cluster.
 Installing the engine requires access to PyPI since the universal installer will download packages from there.
-Here are the installations instructions for engine 3.18, assuming you have python installed:
+Here are the installations instructions for engine 3.18, assuming you have python installed as
+modulefiles:
 ```
 # module load python/3.10
 # mkdir /apps/openquake